ankurk91/wp-prism-js/readme.txt

   and change file permission of this plugin folder.

-= Did you test it with old version of WordPress ? =
+= Did you test it older versions of WordPress ? =

-No, tested with v4.6.0+ (latest as of now) only.
-So I recommend you to upgrade to latest WordPress today.
+It works with v4.6.0+ onwards.
+Most recent update allows it to work with 4.7.3.

 = Have you changed anything in Prism source files =